Key Points

 Like any improvement method, there is the right way to use it and a not-so-right way to use it.
 Here are some suggestions for the right way to do it.

-Your team should be selected to take advantage of the most appropriate people for the problem at hand.
+Select your team based on the people who are the most effective at solving a particular problem.
 Don’t necessarily rely on volunteers, but hand-select those you feel have the right skills and knowledge to make maximum contribution to the team.

 The purpose of FOCUS PDCA is to fully understand the nature and root causes of the problem.
 The solution will result from that deep understanding.
 Don’t come in with preconceived notions of root causes and solutions.
 Trust the process of FOCUS PDCA.